fusion809/fusion809.github.io-old2/_posts/TE/eric.md

 ### Features
 Its features include support for managing Mercurial, Subversion and Git repositories, an integrated Python debugger, an interactive embedded Python shell with syntax-highlighting, syntax-highlighting for its text editor component, code autocompletion, *etc.*

+### Obtaining It
+#### Manjaro
+On Manjaro Eric can be installed from the official pacman repositories with:
+{% include coder.html line1="pacman -S eric" %}

+#### Sabayon
+The version of Eric in the Entropy repository is 4.5.25, which is very out-of-date.
+The versions of Eric in the Portage Tree are 4.5.25 and 5.5.2, which support only Python 2 and Python 3, respectively.
+These two versions are slotted differently, which means that they can both be installed simultaneously on the same machine.
+To install Eric 4.5.25 with Entropy run:
+{% include coder.html line1="equo i -av eric" %}
+while to install Eric 4.5.25 with Portage run:
+{% include coder.html line1="emerge -av eric:4" %}
+and to install Eric 5.5.2 with Portage run:
+{% include coder.html line1="emerge -av eric:5" %}